Website & blogs © Louis Kraft 2013-2020

 When two people realize this about each other it allows them to become friends for all time regardless when they see each other.
 It gives them a love that transcends time regardless if they had ever been intimate.

 1) FIRST AND FOREMOST, I could dedicate the rest of my book-writing future to writing about Flynn and de Havilland.
-2) Although there is a novel wherein Kit Carson will play a major character and a major novel with Ned Wynkoop the leading player, in the nonfiction world, after Sand Creek, only a manuscript on Kit Carson looms in my future.
+2) Although there is a novel wherein Kit Carson will play a major character, in the nonfiction world, after Sand Creek, only a manuscript on Kit Carson looms in my future.
 Although I have written and spoken about George Armstrong Custer for years, all pitches to do a second book on him have been greeted with negative response.
 To date all talks about a nonfiction book on Carson have also met with negative response.
 I want to write a nonfiction book on Carson, and I want to tie my professional life to Wild Bill Hickok (but in a theatrical way).
-If these projects falter (if Sand Creek stalls only the publisher can address the reason why, for both they and I have worked diligently to move this book to reality), by default E&O, all future book projects on Flynn and one on de Havilland may well be my future.
+If these projects falter (if Sand Creek stalls and only the publisher can address the reason why, for both they and I have worked diligently to move this book to reality), by default Errol & Olivia, all future book projects on Flynn and one on de Havilland may well be my future.

 If so, ‘taint too bad of a future.